ali-aga-ai/cryptoUPI/README.md

 Merchant: Business entity that can process payments
 Machine: ATM machine that connects to the bank network

-It contains a role-based system with different functionalities which work together in a network with connectivity between all entities using IP addressed and Web Sockets.
+It contains a role-based system with different functionalities which work together in a network with connectivity between all entities using IP addresses and Web Sockets.

 Flow of the project: